Anonymous57357/blog-api/README.md

 # Blog API

 ## Overview

-The **Blog API** is a backend service built with Node.js and Express, providing CRUD operations for blog posts, user authentication, and support for pagination and filtering of blog posts.
+The **Blog API** is a backend service built with Node.js and Express, providing CRUD operations for blog posts, and support for pagination and filtering of blog posts.

 ---

 ## Features

 - **User Authentication**:

   - Register new users.
   - Login and receive a JWT token for secured access.
   - Middleware to protect private routes.

 - **CRUD Operations**:

   - Create, read, update, and delete blog posts.
   - Each post is linked to a specific user.